Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should preserve namespace creator privileges after contract ownership transfer.
+- Should preserve namespace creator privileges forever (immutable).
-- Should allow original creator to claim free names after ownership transfer.
+- Should allow original creator to claim free names at any time.
-- Should allow original creator to register paid names during exclusive period after ownership transfer.
+- Should allow original creator to register paid names during exclusive period.
-- Should not grant new owner namespace creator privileges.
+- Should ensure namespace creator privileges cannot be transferred or revoked.

----

-### Ownership Transfer

-#### Functionality

-- Should follow the two-step transfer process correctly (Ownable2Step).

-#### Reverts

-- Should revert if non-owner tries to transfer ownership.
-- Should revert if non-pending owner tries to accept ownership.

 ---